Paysafe Limited (PSFE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-20, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Paysafe Limited ("Paysafe" or the "Company") (NYSE: PSFE).
+27, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Paysafe Limited ("Paysafe" or the "Company") (NYSE: PSFE) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR PAYSAFE INVESTMENTS, CLICK HERE BEFORE APRIL 7, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?